seqafrica/slurm-goodies/README.md

 ... with parameter settings, input checks, usage information _and_ Slurm resource requests all captured as "presets" in the job file.

-If written properly, job files (being shell scripts) can be self-contained:
+Job files (being shell scripts) can even be run directly:

     $ lib/jobs/skesa.job --help
     Usage: ...
 READS1 READS2 OUT_DIR